Skip to main content

 Required social skills of an interim IT manager (CIO)

-• Strong communication skills and translation skills
+• Strong communication skills and translation abilities

 • Empathy and team leadership